E-commerce & Logistics

 02

-There was no central view of order statuses, inventory states and operational exceptions
+The team needed one central view of order statuses, stock, packages, invoices, and operational exceptions

 03

-Growing fulfilment scale required automation and predictable process control
+Growing fulfilment scale required automation across marketplaces, WMS, couriers, and accounting systems

 Solution

-Architecture and delivery built for real operational pressure
+Architecture and implementation built for real operational pressure

 01

-OMS platform for the full order lifecycle: from sale to shipment and digital access
+OMS platform for the full order lifecycle: from sale and payment to warehouse, labels, shipment, invoicing, and digital access

 02